 James Fortune has served as our Chief Operating Officer since 2008.
+Following the resignation of W. Bradford Smith, our Chief Financial Officer, effective March 31, 2017, Mr. Fortune served as our interim Principal Financial Officer and our Principal Accounting Officer, from April 1, 2017 to April 6, 2017.
 Mr. Fortune also served as the Chief Operating Officer of Augmenix, Inc. from 2008 to April 2014 and of AccessClosure, Inc. from 2008 to 2010.
 Prior to joining Ocular Therapeutix, Mr. Fortune served as the Chief Operating Officer of Intrinsic Therapeutics, Inc. and the Chief Operating Officer of Confluent Surgical, Inc. Previously, he held various senior management roles with the orthopedic and neurosurgical divisions of Johnson & Johnson.
 Mr. Fortune holds a B.S. in Mechanical Engineering from Rensselaer Polytechnic Institute.

 Eric Ankerud has served as our Executive Vice President, Regulatory, Quality and Compliance, since February 2016.
 Previously, Mr. Ankerud served as our Executive Vice President, Clinical, Regulatory and Quality from 2007 to January 2016.
-From 2008 to April 2014, Mr. Ankerud also served as Executive Vice President, Clinical, Regulatory and Quality, of Augmenix, Inc. Prior to joining Ocular Therapeutix, Mr. Ankerud served as the Vice President, Clinical, Regulatory and Quality, of Augmenix, Inc. Prior to joining Ocular Therapeutix, Mr. Ankerud served as the Vice President, Clinical, Regulatory and Quality, of Summit Technology, Inc., a medical device company, and the Director, Corporate Regulatory Affairs, of Bausch & Lomb.
+From 2008 to April 2014, Mr. Ankerud also served as Executive Vice President, Clinical, Regulatory and Quality, of Augmenix, Inc. Prior to joining Ocular Therapeutix, Mr. Ankerud served as the Vice President, Clinical, Regulatory and Quality, of Confluent Surgical, Inc., the Vice President, Corporate Regulatory Affairs, of Boston Scientific Corporation, the Vice President, Quality, Regulatory and Clinical Affairs, of Summit Technology, Inc., a medical device company, and the Director, Corporate Regulatory Affairs, of Bausch & Lomb.
 Previously, he held various senior management roles with the surgical products and infusion pump divisions of C.R.
 Bard, a medical device manufacturer.
 Mr. Ankerud holds a B.A. in Economics from St. Lawrence University and a J.D. from the State University of New York at Buffalo.